-- .1 All high voltage cables shall be tested in accordance with the most recent version of NETA ATS.
-In addition, each cable shall undergo a high voltage withstand test and a dielectric response withstand test.
-All testings shall be in accordance with IEEE Standard 400.2 and use a 0.1 Hz sinusoidal waveform. - .2 Testing to include complete cable installation, including terminations.
+- 1. The University's representatives shall have the right to witness all Commissioning Tests and shall be given 14 days' notice. - 2.
+IR scanning shall be completed for all equipment under normal operating conditions prior to handover. - Commissioning Testing result documentation, of the equipment outlined in this section, shall be submitted to the University's F&S within two weeks of testing completion for review and acceptance.
+Equipment shall not be energized until written approval from the University's F&S is provided. - 4.
+High-voltage cables: - a.
+All high-voltage cables shall be tested in accordance with the most recent version of NETA ATS.
+In addition, each cable shall undergo a high-voltage withstand test and a dielectric response withstand test.
+All testing shall be in accordance with IEEE Standard 400.2 and use a 0.1 Hz sinusoidal waveform. - b.
+Testing to include complete cable installation, including terminations.
 Each phase of the cable shall be tested separately.
-It is not appropriate to test all cables at once unless the test equipment is designed to do so. - .3 This standard recognizes that there may be a need to re-use or make modifications to existing HV cable sections.
-In these instances, the withstand test requirements are subject to a reduced voltage potential as per Table 4 - Withstand Testing Requirements below. - .4 When re-using or making modifications to PILC cables, the university shall be contacted for guidance on commissioning tests.
+It is not appropriate to test all cables at once unless the test equipment is designed to do so. - c.
+This standard recognizes that there may be a need to re-use or make modifications to existing HV cable sections.
+In these instances, the withstand test requirements are subject to a reduced voltage potential as per table 5 Withstand Testing requirements below. - d.
+When re-using or making modifications to PILC cables, the University shall be contacted for guidance on commissioning tests.

-Acceptance Withstand Test (New Cable) Re-Use / Modification Withstand Test (Existing Cable) Dielectric Response Test 21kV rms / 27kV peak for 60 minutes 16kV rms / 22kV peak for 60 minutes VLF Tan Delta (VLF-TD) testing with measurements at 0.5Uo ^α , 1Uo, and 1.5Uo for 15 minutes per test while collecting information. $^{\alpha}$ Uo: Rated RMS to Ground Voltage, for 15kV Cable, this is 8.66kV
+Acceptance Withstand Test (new cable) Re-use / Modification Withstand Test (existing cable) Dielectric Response Test 21kV rms/27kV peak for 60 minutes 16kV rms/22kV peak for 60 minutes VLF Tan Delta (VLF-TD) testing with measurements at 0.5Uo ^α , 1Uo, and 1.5Uo for 15 minutes per test while collecting information. lpha Uo: Rated RMS to Ground Voltage, for 15kV Cable, this is 8.66kV e.
+DC high-voltage withstand tests are only appropriate on PILC cables.
+Since this standard only allows for TR-XLPE insulated cables, it is expected that no DC withstand tests will be done on new HV cables.

-Table 4 - Withstand Testing Requirements
+Table 5 - Withstand Testing requirements